Conformal Inference for Online Prediction with Arbitrary Distribution Shifts: Methodology

+\end{theorem} A full proof of this result can be found in Lemma 1 of \citet{Romano2019}.
+For an earlier treatment of the first part of the Theorem see also \citet{VovkBook}.

-\end{theorem} The coverage probability upper bound can be strengthened to be exactly $1-\alpha$ by including a small amount of additional randomization.
-Unfortunately, in most practical examples, forming $\hat{C}_{n+1}$ requires us to fit the regression $\hat{\mu}$ for all possible values of $y$.
-As this is not usually computationally feasible, many implementations of conformal inference use a data splitting approach in which $\hat{\mu}$ is pre-fit in advance using a separate set of training data \cite{Papadopoulos2002, VovkBook, Papadopoulos2008SplitConf}.
+Unfortunately, in most practical examples, computing $\hat{C}_{n+1}$ requires the user to fit the regression function $\hat{\mu}$ or $\hat{\pi}$ for all possible values of $y$.
+As this is not usually computationally feasible, many implementations of conformal inference use a data splitting approach in which the regression estimate is pre-fit in advance using a separate set of training data (\cite{Papadopoulos2002, VovkBook, Papadopoulos2008SplitConf}).
 The methods developed in this article do not rely on any formal guarantee of conformal inference and can be used in conjunction with any procedure that produces estimated quantiles of a conformity score.
 Thus, in our experiments, we avoid extraneous computation by using procedures that do not strictly adhere to the construction given by (\ref{eq:conformal_pred_set}).